What is the course about?

 - Beaded jewellery techniques such as knotting, wire wrapping and wire twisting

-- Constructed textile techniques for making one-off personal pieces
+- Explore some Constructed textile techniques for making one-off personal pieces such as macramé and knitting.

-- Which beads and tools to use - including visiting a bead shop with the tutor
+- Which beads and tools to use - including visiting Covent Garden Market with the tutor

-- How to make findings and how to attach them
+- How to make findings and attach them.

 What will I achieve?